Significance and Use

 1.4 It is the users' responsibility to assure the validity of the standard test method for use in their particular matrix of interest.

-1.5 This standard does not purport to address all the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 For specific hazard statements see 6.3.2 and 8.6.

 ASTM Standards